megawax1/odin-landing/README.md

 - Stop footer from resizing when you zoom out.
 - Clean up the CSS.
 Eliminate redundancies and merge duplicate entries.

-May leave unpolished and move onto newer projects.
+Might leave unpolished and move onto newer projects to build up some more volume.